TikaFlow/bash-sql/README.md

 > prototype: sin(`x`)

 Returns the sine of `X`, where `X` is given in radians.
 Returns NULL if `X` is NULL.

+### sleep

+> prototype: sleep(`milliseconds`)

+Sleep(pauses) for the specified number of milliseconds.
+Returns 0.

+Note that since the program is single-threaded, the sleep function will execute multiple times if there are multiple lines.

 ### sqrt